-What the Best HR Professionals Can Do for Your Business
+How to Review What HR Can Do for Your Business: Good, Better & Best

-I have recently been a part of conducting several HR Compliance and Effectiveness Assessments for our clients and one of the first questions we ask the executives and employees that we talk to is, “What do you think Human Resources is responsible for?”
+I have recently been a part of conducting several HR Compliance and Effectiveness Assessments for our clients and one of the first questions we ask the executives and employees is, “What do you think Human Resources is responsible for?”
 We ask them to think in general terms and not just what HR is doing at their current organization.

-Here is a sample of ten responses I have heard regarding what HR does:
+Here is a sample of responses I have heard regarding what HR does:

 - “reads resumes”